Jacqueline Scott: Biography

 She started her career in television by playing opposite such stars as Helen Hayes on live television.
 Between 1958 and 1960, Scott made three guest appearances on Perry Mason: Amelia Armitage in "The Case of the Daring Decoy" (1958), Sally Wilson in "The Case of the Glittering Goldfish" (1959), and Kathi Beecher in "The Case of the Violent Village" (1960).
+In The Outer Limits, she played the wife of the protagonist in the series' first episode, "The Galaxy Being" (1963).
 In the television series The Fugitive, Scott played the sister of Dr. Richard Kimble (David Janssen) in five episodes telecast between 1964 and 1967, including the two-part finale that at the time became the highest-rated program in television history.

-Amongst her film roles, Scott played James Stewart's character's wife in the theatrical film Firecreek (1968), and the ill-fated outlaw wife of Walter Matthau in Charley Varrick (1973).
+Among her film roles, Scott played James Stewart's character's wife in the theatrical film Firecreek (1968), and the ill-fated outlaw wife of Walter Matthau in Charley Varrick (1973).

 Death

-Scott died on July 23, 2020 at her home in Los Angeles from lung cancer, just weeks after her husband of 63 years, actor Gene Lesser, died on June 23.
+Scott died on July 23, 2020, at her home in Los Angeles from lung cancer.
+Her husband of 63 years, actor Gene Lesser, had died on June 23 of the same year.